juniwalk/darwin/README.md

 $ darwin shrink --size=SIZE --quality=QUALITY --backup
 ```

-- `---size`: size to which the image will be fitted.
+- `--size`: size to which the image will be fitted.
-- `---quality`: quality of resulting image.
+- `--quality`: quality of resulting image.
-- `---backup`: backup image before resizing *(adds .backup suffix to filename)*.
+- `--backup`: backup image before resizing *(adds .backup suffix to filename)*.

 image:restore | restore
 -----------------------